-- For providers to have robust, valid data to measure and monitor their performance and support continuous quality improvement in the care they provide to aged care recipients. - Over time, to give consumers transparent information about quality in aged care to assist decision making.
+- for providers to have robust, valid data to measure and monitor their performance.
+To also support continuous quality improvement in the care they give to aged care recipients - to give older Australians, care recipients and the community transparent information about quality in aged care to support decision-making; and - for government to have system-level measures of quality in aged care and an evidence base to inform policy and regulation.